mmcc-xx/gesturesensor/README.md

 To make this work, you'll need...
 - An MQTT broker.
 Authentication not currently supported
 - Frigate installed and working, publishing events to the MQTT broker on topic "frigate"
 - Double-Take installed and working.
-This does not need to be doing anythin on MQTT - its REST API is used
+This does not need to be doing anything on MQTT - its REST API is used
 - Python - I'm using 3.8, and the Docker file is set to use 3.8

 If you aren't using Docker, check the requirements.txt file for the libraries that you need.